Translating Classical Buddhism to Modern English

 28. “‘There are other ascetics and priests who eat the faithful alms of others and practice teachings that obstruct the path.
 They make their living with wrong livelihoods.
 They make predictions based on the heavens and seasons: “It will rain … it won’t rain … the harvest will be bountiful … the harvest will be poor … many people will fall ill … few will be ill … there’ll be terrible [events] … there’ll be peace.”
 They might discuss earthquakes, comets, solar and lunar eclipses, stellar occultations and non-occultations and where they will happen, and they’re able to predict them.
 The ascetic Gautama doesn’t do such things.’

 29. “‘There are other ascetics and priests who eat the faithful alms of others and practice teachings that obstruct the path, making their living from wrong livelihoods.
 They might say, “This country will win; that country is not their equal … that country will win; this country is not their equal.”
-They divine the fortune and misfortune and discuss the flourishing and demise [of different countries].
+They divine their fortune and misfortune and discuss the flourishing and demise [of different countries].
 The ascetic Gautama doesn’t do such things.’

-30. “Monks, these are the minor matters of observing the precepts for which ordinary, uneducated people praise the Buddha.
+30. “Monks, these are the minor matters of observing the precepts for which ordinary, uneducated people praise the Buddha.”

 Views about Past Eons

-31. The Buddha told the monks, “Moreover, there’s another teaching that illuminates what’s profound, subtle, and great, but it’s only the noble disciples who praise this teaching of the Tathāgata’s.
+31. The Buddha told the monks, “Moreover, there’s another teaching that illuminates what’s profound, subtle, and great, but it’s only the noble disciples who praise this teaching of the Tathāgata.
 What is that profound, subtle, great, and illuminating teaching for which the noble disciples praise the Tathāgata?

 32. “Ascetics and priests make diverse and countless statements as they like about past and future eons, and they all enter 62 views by doing so.
 Making these diverse and countless statements about past and future eons, none of them can go beyond these 62 views.